TacticalLaptopBag/deck-switch/README.md

 Firstly, you need the hardware that will interact with the Deck and controllers.
 This will continuously scan for Bluetooth devices and turn on the Deck once it detects a controller.
 The Deck is turned on from shutdown by connecting it to the charger.
-If the BIOS setting `Power on AC Attach` is enabled, this will power on the Deck.
+If the BIOS setting `Auto boot on AC attach` is enabled, this will power on the Deck.
 If the Deck is sleeping, the Arduino will send a keypress for 500ms to wake it up.

 Once the Deck is powered on, the Arduino needs to know when the Deck goes back to sleep or shuts down.